saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks-and-more.md

 ![Plot of evolution over thirty generations, where the average validation accuracy steadily increases from 30% to 45%, with the maximum rising from 43% to 46% with a handful of small oscillations along the way](https://filedn.com/lRBwPhPxgV74tO0rDoe8SpH/naturalselection_data/cifar10_plot.png)

 The architecture might seem a bit strange with all the zeroes, but this corresponds to having neurons [256, 256, 256] with no input dropout and hidden dropouts [10%, 10%, 10%].
-Note that we limited ourselves to training for a single epoch, so we can squeeze out some better performance by fully training the fittest network:
+Note that since we limited ourselves to training our models for a single epoch, we can squeeze out some more performance by fully training the fittest network:

 ```python
 >>> # This also saves the model to cifar10_model.h5